 Known as the 'Tibet of the Americas', Bolivia is the highest and most remote country in South America.
 The landlocked destination includes the East Andes Mountain Range and the Altiplano Highland Plateau, where most of its people live.

-Bolivia's history spans the ancient Aymara, who lived on Lake Titicaca, the Altiplano's Inca Empire and the Spanish conquest in the 16th century.
-Visitors can still see traces of these civilisations in the country's ruins, museums and colonial cities.
+Bolivia's history spans the ancient Aymara, who lived on Lake Titicaca; the Altiplano's Inca Empire; and the Spanish conquest in the 16th century.
+Visitors can still see traces of these civilisations in the country's ruins, museums and past colonial cities.